-In opposing the change of the permanency plan, Mother's counsel argued that the Department failed to make reasonable efforts to achieve the original permanency plan the sole plan of reunification.
+In opposing the change of the permanency plan, Mother's counsel argued that the Department failed to make reasonable efforts to achieve the original permanency plan-the sole plan of reunification.
 Counsel reiterated that Mother was "diagnosed with autism" and argued that "the Department should be making efforts to give her accommodations through ADA; however, . . . there have not been any ADA accommodations for [her]."
 Counsel also emphasized that the Department "ha[d] not sent her any employment resources[,]" suggesting that Mother might be "eligible for [Department of Rehabilitation Services ("DORS")], which is a program that would help people who have mental health illnesses, people with autism."
 Later during the hearing, however, Mother stated, "I work for Sweet Bluez.
-I do have a job[,]" and that she had informed the Department about her employment.14

-At the end of the hearing, the magistrate recommended changing the permanency plan to reunification concurrent with custody and guardianship to a relative.
-He also found that the Department made reasonable efforts to finalize the Children's permanency plan.
+I do have a job[,]" and that she had informed the Department about her employment.
+15 that the Department made reasonable efforts to finalize the Children's permanency plan.
 Mother filed exceptions to the change of the permanency plan, challenging, among other things, the magistrate's finding of reasonable efforts, arguing, "there had been no accommodations provided for [Mother], who is [a]utistic, in accordance with the [ADA]."